raysh4n/Frontend-Mentor-Social-Links-Profile/README.md

 ### What I learned

 - `box-sizing: border-box;` works only when the element size is specified in a fixed size via width/height.
 That's why padding code below can increase the height and width of the card since no fixed size mentioned for the width/height.

-From ChatGPT:
+- From ChatGPT:
-box-sizing: border-box; ensures the padding and border are included within the defined width and height, ==but if you don't set a fixed width or height, the padding will still cause the card to expand beyond what you might expect.== You can control this behavior by either specifying a fixed size for the .card or adjusting the layout to account for the padding.
+box-sizing: border-box; ensures the padding and border are included within the defined width and height, but if you don't set a fixed width or height, the padding will still cause the card to expand beyond what you might expect.
+You can control this behavior by either specifying a fixed size for the .card or adjusting the layout to account for the padding.

 ```css
 .card {